 Most other customers from all of the banks report similar stories.

 So far, it doesn’t look as though the group is looping back around and targeting banks it’s already hit.
 Banks like Bank of America and JPMorgan Chase and U.S. Bank have reported no further problems.
-Earlier this week, Capital One found itself on the receiving end of these denial of service attacks and last week, it was Wells Fargo.
+Earlier this week, Bank found itself on the receiving end of these denial of service attacks and last week, it was Wells Fargo.

 In another interesting twist, it would appear there are more lawmakers coming on board siding with Senator Joe Lieberman’s belief that Iran is at the heart of the attacks.
 This is especially surprising since most had dismissed that possibility in late September.
 Iran denied those accusations and now says even its infrastructures are being targeted now.